-$A2 - 2 \times 2$ hour written papers.
+A2 - 2 x 2 hour written papers.
 Each contributes 25% to the A level qualification.

 Practical examination, this contributes 10% to the A level qualification.

-Pupils require at least a C grade, although a B grade on higher tier is perferable.
+Pupils require a B grade in Biology.
 A C grade in English and Maths is also advisable.